CommanderTurtle/fsharp-material/README.md

 The `shel.sh` domain is used throughout the documentation is a placeholder.
 Replace all occurrences with your actual domain.

 Create your own file conversion schema!
-Preview conventions in `.github/sources/` -- you can rename these to whatever you prefer.
+Preview conventions in `.github/workflows/` -- you can rename these to whatever you prefer.
+[View Code](https://github.com/CommanderTurtle/fsharp-material/blob/main/.github/workflows/sharpendabot.yml) CTRL+F: "Steamed"

 ![](https://media.tenor.com/0QAppxwZVtkAAAAC/steamed-hams-the-simpsons.gif)